Sulphur Bank Mine: Hot springs

 A century after Becker and Oxland, geologists now believe a large magma body 8 mi in diameter and 4 mi below ground underlies much of southern Lake County, feeding the Geysers geothermal field in the Mayacmas Mountains, Sulphur Bank and many, if not all, of the abandoned mercury mines in Napa and Lake counties.

 All of the historically producing mercury mines of the vicinity were associated with mineral or hot springs and all were near the heads of creeks.
-Among them: Sulphur Bank and the Abbott-Turkey Run mine complexes in the Cache Creek watershed, and the Redington, Manhattan, Oat Hill and the greaern mines in the Putah Creek watershed.
+Among them: Sulphur Bank and the Abbott-Turkey Run mine complexes in the Cache Creek watershed, and the Redington, Manhattan, Oat Hill and the mines in the Putah Creek watershed.

 "It is evident that the water depositing this sinter is closely analogous to that of Sulphur Bank.
 This is an important fact when considered in connection with other phenomena and will be referred to again," Becker wrote of the abandoned Manhattan mercury mine in northern Napa County, about 22 mi southeast of the Sulphur Bank mine: "Accompanying the cinnabar is free gold, which may be found by panning the soil."